Geetraje/nosql-challenge/README.md

 Here is an example of one of the results.
-This shows the number of establishments with a hygiene score of 0.
+This shows the number of establishments in each locality with a hygiene score of 0.

 ![image](https://user-images.githubusercontent.com/119769357/226799793-37ce0eb5-4a79-4340-af9b-f47f2afdd324.png)